Accepting new patients, enroll now!

 Meeting the Needs of the Community

 During this period of growth, our service site locations were chosen to address transportation and access barriers as much as possible.
-Our first site, 180 Park Avenue, is within walking distance of the City’s most densely populated, low-income, underserved communities, including the City’s main shelter “hub”, which is located 1/2 mile, a ten-minute walk, from the health center.
 Health centers at the Riverton Park and Franklin Towers public housing sites were added in 2013 and 2014 to facilitate access to care for people living farther away from our Park Avenue location.
 In January 2014, GPH expanded its services to individuals and families experiencing homelessness, with a location within the previous shelter hub at 63 Preble Street.

 In 2015, a location was added in South Portland at 100 Brickhill Avenue prompting the name change from Portland Community Health Center to Greater Portland Health to reflect our expanded service area.
 The new South Portland site allowed for improved access for the significant low-income population in that neighborhood separated from downtown Portland and difficult for pedestrians to access.
 In addition, Greater Portland Health began operating health centers in the three Portland public high schools and King Middle School in 2016.
+In 2022, we opened our 7th school-based health center in South Portland Middle School and began providing recuperative care services at our health center at 934 Congress Street.
+In 2023, we started providing maternal healthcare, offering patients the opportunity to keep their pregnancy care within the medical home.
+In 2024, we hired an optometrist and began seeing adults and children for eye care.
+We continue to respond to community need in expanding our sites and services.

 Our Team-Based Approach